Course navigation

 ScopeOne projectAny project after install

-SharingCopy-paste files manually/plugin install or --plugin-dir
+SharingCopy files manually/plugin install or --plugin-dir

 VersioningNot versionedplugin.json + Git

-Best forQuick personal experimentsReusable team workflows
+Best forQuick experimentsTeam workflows you reuse

-Tip: Start in .claude/commands/ for fast iteration.
-When ready to share, move the files into a plugin directory and add a plugin.json β€” that's the whole migration.
+Start in .claude/commands/ while iterating.
+To share, move the files into a plugin directory and add plugin.json — that is the full migration.

 What's Next

 Plugins covered.
-Up next: Claude Cowork β€” the mode where Claude runs multi-step tasks autonomously inside Claude Desktop.
+Up next: Claude Cowork — multi-step tasks inside Claude Desktop.